How to choose the right web host

 Reserved for professionals, dedicated servers are usually required for mission-critical sites or platforms, where performance and reliability are of utmost importance.
 There is no better option for a website heavy on the server’s resources.
 Also, due to increased disk performance and larger amounts of disk space, they can also be used for data storage and database hosting purposes.

 SiteValley offers all three of the hosting types described above.
 If you are a beginner in hosting and are just looking to start hosting your first website, we recommend you to look at the Newbie shared hosting plan, which covers all the basic requirements for minimal price and is a good starting point in your journey.
+We also offer dedicated adult hosting, which is also a shared hosting type.
+It will suit your needs in case you would like to host adult content.

 In case you still have any questions remaining, please feel free to contact us via live chat support at https://sitevalley.com/ and our friendly staff will gladly answer them.